browserslist/browserslist-rs/README.md

 - Extending custom config like `extends browserslist-config-mycompany`.
 - Specifying feature name like `supports es6-module`.
 - The `browserslist config` query.

+Also, we haven't support reading configuration from config file or `package.json` currently, but it will be implemented in the future.

 ## License